 Industrial design is a process of design applied to products and industrial goods that are to be manufactured through techniques of mass production.
 Product design is one of many niches within industrial design often defined by the kinds of products it designs.
 Just like a dentist is a specialist within the larger medical field.

-“What is industrial Design?”
-In this video, members of the Industrial Designers Society of America (IDSA.org) – a non-profit membership association dedicated to advocacy, education, community and information in industrial design – explain ID and its impact on our every day lives.
+“What is Industrial Design?” – Let some members of the Industrial Designers Society of America (IDSA.org) explain ID and its impact on our everyday lives:

 The 32 Steps